taichi-dev/docs.taichi.graphics/website/blog/en/2022/12/07/MPI.md

     ![GPU](./pics/GPU_performance.png)

-If we want to achieve linear scalability over hardware platforms with great performance difference, we need to re-paritition the fields into uneven proportions.
+If we want to achieve linear scalability over hardware platforms with great performance difference, we need to re-partition the fields into uneven proportions.
 However, this is beyond the scope of this blog, and I will drop the discussion here.

 ## Conclusion